Azure/azure-sdk/docs/dotnet/introduction.md

 ##### Parameter Validation

-Service methods take two kinds of parameters: _service parameters_ and _client parameters_. _Service parameters_ are directly passed across the wire to the service.  _Client parameters_ are used within the client library and aren't passed directly to the service.
+Service methods take two kinds of parameters: _service parameters_ and _client parameters_. _Service parameters_ are directly passed across the wire to the service.  _Client parameters_ are used within the client library to create the request that will be sent to the service.

 {% include requirement/MUST id="dotnet-params-client-validation" %} validate client parameters.